 2. Change the Air Filter

-The cleaning and replacement of air filters is very important to the health of an AC system, and owners should not wait for this to happen only during an annual tune-up.
-Your air conditioner will find it harder to perform the duties expected of it when filters become clogged.
+Cleaning and replacing air filters are essential to the health of an AC system, and owners should not wait for this to happen only during an annual tune-up.
+Your air conditioner will find it harder to perform its duties when filters become clogged.
 This extra strain on the unit can cause overheating and lead to breakdowns.

-Some homeowners can get away with changing their filters three to four times a year.
+Some homeowners need to change their filters three to four times a year.
 However, filter changes should happen more often for families who live in environments with a lot of dust.
-People who have pets or run their AC systems often will also need frequent filter changes.
+In addition, people who have pets or run their AC systems often will also need frequent filter changes.

 Dirt, debris, and grass clippings may accumulate around the outside part of your air conditioning system over time.
 These obstructions will eventually begin to obstruct the flow of air and negatively affect the performance of the AC unit.
 There is also the danger that the large debris near your air conditioner can find its way inside the unit.
-This problem can result in significant damage to fans, motors, and other system components.
+This problem can significantly damage fans, motors, and other system components.

 Make it a point to trim all plants and shrubs away from the cooling system.
 Rocks, branches, and other random objects that find their way into your yard should also be cleared away from the outdoor part of your AC unit.

 Most air conditioners in use today possess automatic fan settings.
 These settings allow the air conditioner to perform the work necessary to meet the temperature desires of your family.
-This ability prevents the unit from having to keep up a demanding pace of work for an extended amount of time.
+In addition, this ability prevents the unit from having to keep up a demanding pace of work for an extended amount of time.

 Air conditioners set to run at “high” settings will need the fan to work at near-maximum capacity even after reaching a comfortable temperature.
-Running your cooling system in this way will increase your energy bill and place unnecessary strain on the unit.
-Fans that run at constant high speeds will also result in the system accumulating more dust and debris in a shorter amount of time.
+As a result, running your cooling system unnecessarily increases your energy bill and strains the unit.
+Fans running at constant high speeds will also result in the system accumulating more dust and debris in a shorter time.

 7. Check for Leaks

 Checking for leaks should be another part of your AC maintenance protocol.
-Leaks will decrease the efficiency of the system and can lead to a complete breakdown if left unchecked.
+Leaks will decrease the system’s efficiency and can lead to a complete breakdown if left unchecked.

 Refrigerant is not the only substance that can leak from your cooling system.
-It is also normal to lose a bit of grease from the fan or the water that forms when the gas used by the system evaporates.
-A little runoff of both of these substances is no cause for concern, but you should consult a professional when these fluids become excessive.
+It is normal to lose grease from the fan or water when the gas in the system evaporates.
+A little runoff of these substances is no cause for concern, but you should consult a professional at The Cooling Company when these fluids become excessive.

 Quality Air Conditioning Services